GabrielHSFerreira/TodoApp/README.md

 A todo project to try things.

-Run the **TodoApp.AppHost** project and let Aspire do the :smiley:!
+Run the **TodoApp.AppHost** project and let Aspire do the job :smiley:.